MiguelCastillo/bit-loader/README.md

 function fetchFactory(loader) {
   return {
     fetch: function(name) {
-      // Notice that fetch return a simple object with `code` as a property
+      // Notice that fetch returns a simple object with a `code` property.
-      // This object returned is what we call a module meta return {code: name + " is fetched"};
+      // This object returned is what we call a module meta object. return {code: name + " is fetched"};
     }
   }